-Following our landmark legislative victory in Virginia, Texas, New York and Kentucky also signed bipartisan bills into law that limit marriage to legal adults and establish meaningful safeguards against forced marriage.
+Following our landmark legislative victory in Virginia in 2016, Texas, New York, Kentucky, Ohio and Georgia have also signed bipartisan bills into law that limit marriage to legal adults and establish meaningful safeguards against forced marriage.
 In May and June 2018, Delaware and New Jersey became the first states to ban all child marriage.
 Since 2016, several other states have also enacted new laws to limit child marriage, and many more have taken up reform bills.